Pushing the Frontier on Approximate EFX Allocations: 2/3-EFX for -Value Instances

 Suppose now that $|X'|\geq 3$.
-A bundle $\tilde{X}$ is updated to another bundle with cardinality at least $3$ only in Steps \ref{3Vstep_GdeCycle} - \ref{3Vstep_AddGoodInKMax}.
+In general, a bundle $\tilde{X}$ {such that $|\tilde{X}| \ge 3$} is updated to another bundle with cardinality at least $3$ only in Steps \ref{3Vstep_GdeCycle} -- \ref{3Vstep_AddGoodInKMax}.
 In these steps, only a single good is added to $\tilde{X}$ from the pool.
-Assume without loss of generality that $g_1\in X''$ and $g_2 \in \PP(X'')$, i.e., $g_1$ was already allocated to $X''$, and $g_2$ was added to $X''$ from the pool during the execution of iteration $r$.
-This also means that $|X''|\geq 2$.
-Regardless of which of Steps~\ref{3Vstep_GdeCycle} - \ref{3Vstep_AddGoodInKMax} ran at iteration $r$, the bundle $X''$ had to be assigned to some source $s$ of the \enhplus $\Geplus(\X'')$.
-We will show that this cannot happen by considering all different cases for agent $i$, who, by \cref{lem:agentHierarchy}, is in $\in N_{1,(0,2/3)}(\X'')$: \begin{itemize}[leftmargin=*] \item[-] $v_i(X_i'')\leq b$.
+Assume, without loss of generality, that $g_1\in X''$ and $g_2 \in \PP(X'')$, i.e., $g_1$ was already {in $X''$ right before the $r$-th iteration}, and $g_2$ was added to $X''$ from the pool during {this iteration}.
+This also means that $|X''|\geq 2$; {otherwise, the resulting bundle $X'$ would have at most $2$ items}.
+Regardless of which of Steps~\ref{3Vstep_GdeCycle} -- \ref{3Vstep_AddGoodInKMax} ran the $r$-th iteration, the bundle $X''$ had to be assigned to some source $s$ of the \enhplus $\Geplus(\X'')$.
+We will show that this cannot happen by considering all different cases for agent $i$, who, by \cref{lem:agentHierarchy}, is in $N_{1,(0,2/3)}(\X'')$: \begin{itemize}[leftmargin=*] \item[-] $v_i(X_i'')\leq b$.
 In this case $i$ would envy $s$ in $\X''$, since $X''$ contains at least two goods, one of which has value $b$ for $i$.
-So $s$ cannot be a source in $\Geplus(\X'')$. \item[-] $b<v_i(X_i'')<1$.
-By the second case of \cref{lem:maxValue}, there exists a good $g'\in X_i''$, such that $v_i(g')=b$, and $v_i(X_i''\setminus\{g'\}) < \frac 12$.
-Since $v_i(g_2) = b$, Step \ref{3Vstep_swapManyTo2} would have ran, where agent $i$ would swap $X_i''\setminus\{q\}$ with $g_2$.
-So, the \PPAplusplus algorithm would not execute any of Steps~\ref{3Vstep_GdeCycle} - \ref{3Vstep_AddGoodInKMax}. \item[-] $v_i(X_i'')=1$.
+So, $s$ cannot be a source in $\Geplus(\X'')$. \item[-] $b<v_i(X_i'')<1$. {In this case, agent $i$ and the bundle $X_i''$ satisfy the conditions of \cref{lem:maxValue}.} Thus, there exists a good $g'\in X_i''$, such that $v_i(g')=b$, and $v_i(X_i''\setminus\{g'\}) < 1/2$.
+Since $v_i(g_2) = b$, the condition of Step~\ref{3Vstep_swapManyTo2} would have been triggered, where agent $i$ would swap $X_i''\setminus\{g'\}$ with $g_2$.
+So, the \PPAplusplus algorithm would not execute any of Steps~\ref{3Vstep_GdeCycle} -- \ref{3Vstep_AddGoodInKMax} {during this iteration}. \item[-] $v_i(X_i'')=1$.
 In this case $g_2$ is a critical good for agent $i$.
-Since $v_i(g_1)=b$ and $i$ has a critical good, there should be an $(i,s)$ in the \enhplus $\Geplus(\X'')$ and therefore $s$ cannot be a source of $\Geplus(\X'')$. \end{itemize} Overall, we ended up with a contradiction to our assumption that there exist $g_1,g_2\in X$ such that $v_i(g_1)=v_i(g_2)=b$, and the lemma follows. \end{proof}
+Since $v_i(g_1)=b$ and $i$ has a critical good, $(i,s)$ should be an edge in \enhplus $\Geplus(\X'')$ and therefore $s$ cannot be a source of $\Geplus(\X'')$. \end{itemize} Since in every case our assumption that there exist $g_1,g_2\in X$ such that $v_i(g_1)=v_i(g_2)=b$ leads to a contradiction, the lemma follows. \end{proof}

 \begin{lemma} Let $\X$ be a partial allocation at the end of any iteration of the while loop of the \PPAplusplus algorithm, and let $X$ be any allocated bundle.
-For any agent $i\in N_{[1+b,2)}(\X)$, it holds that $v_i(X\setminus\{g\})<b+\frac 53$, for any $g \in X$. \end{lemma}
+For any agent $i\in N_{[1+b,2)}(\X)$, it holds that $v_i(X\setminus\{g\})<b+ 5/3$, for any $g \in X$. \end{lemma}